X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Seasonal variation

 \section{Seasonal variation}

 Up to this section, our focus was on the calculation of the average intensity of the AQN radiation spectrum, ignoring the seasonal variations.
-However, the seasonal variation was the most important feature discovered by \cite{Fraser:2014wja}.
+However, the seasonal variation was the most important feature discovered by \cite{Fraser:2014wja} as the conventional paradigm assumes that there should be no any seasonal variations as mentioned in Introduction.
 The authors claimed an 11$\sigma$ confidence level detection of the seasonal variation in the 2-6 keV energy band, after removing all possible instrumental contamination and known astrophysical sources.
 They argued that known conventional astrophysical sources had been ruled out as a possible explanation of their signal.
 The main goal of this section is to explain how the seasonal variation might occur in the AQN framework.
 We will find that an annual amplitude modulation on the order of 20-25$\%$ is expected.
-Interestingly, with conventional dark matter models (e.g. WIMPs), any seasonal variation is expected at a much lower level, on the order of 1-10$\%$ (see, e.g., \cite{Freese:1987wu} and \cite{Freese:2013}).
+Interestingly, with conventional dark matter models (e.g. WIMPs), any seasonal variation is expected at a much lower level, on the order of 1-10$\%$ for most of the exprements carried out on Earth's surface when the effect is entirely due to the flux differences, see, e.g., \cite{Freese:1987wu} and \cite{Freese:2013}.